Economy of Portugal: Industry

 Oeiras Municipality, in Lisbon metropolitan area, has the headquarters of several Portuguese subsidiaries of major multinational companies.

 The Portuguese industry had a high development, especially after the Second World War, achieving a peak in 1974, when it represented almost 35% of the GDP of Portugal and achieved a high degree of diversification.
+As of 2024, industry represented 21.2% of the country's GDP.

 Presently, the major industries in Portugal include: machinery, electrical and electronics industries, automotive and shipbuilding industries, injection moulding, plastics and ceramics industries, textile, footwear and leather industries, oil refinery, petrochemistry and cement industries, beverages and food industries and furniture, pulp and paper, wood and cork industries.

 Automotive and other mechanical industries such as bicycle industry are primarily located in and around Setúbal, Porto, Lisbon, Aveiro, Braga and Mangualde.
 Coimbra and Oeiras have growing technological-based industries, including pharmaceuticals and software.
 Sines has the largest oil refinery in the country and is a major petrochemical centre, as well as the busiest port in Portugal.
 Maia has one of the largest industrial parks of the country, including noted wood processing and food industries.
 Figueira da Foz and Setúbal are major centres of pulp and paper industry.
 Marinha Grande is the most reputed glass making centre of Portugal.
 Leiria, Oliveira de Azeméis, Vale de Cambra and Viseu, have important light industries, including injection moulding and plastics.
 Viana do Castelo and Setúbal are centres of ship building and repair industries.

 Modern non-traditional technology-based industries like aerospace, biotechnology and information technology, have been developed in several locations across the country.
 Alverca, Covilhã, Évora, and Ponte de Sor are the main centres of Portuguese aerospace industry, which is led by the local branch of the Brazilian Embraer and by OGMA.
 Since after the turn of the 21st century, many major biotechnology and information technology industries have been founded and are concentrated in the metropolitan areas of Lisbon, Porto, Braga, Coimbra and Aveiro.